9.1. A Hybrid of Imperative and Symbolic Programming¶

-So far, this book has focused on imperative programming, which makes use of programming statements to change a program’s state.
-Consider the following example of simple imperative programming code.
+So far, this book has focused on imperative programming, which makes use of statements such as print, +, and if to change a program’s state.
+Consider the following example of a simple imperative program.

 def add(a, b):